 The intent of this document highlights Physical and Health Education's (PHE) core subject matter, health and well-being, as a critical learning opportunity for Canada's young people as they heal, re-socialize, and adapt in this new learning environment.
 Specifically, it assists with decision-making and implementation of PHE and health promoting opportunities during class time and physical activity before, throughout, and after the school day.
 This document asserts young people's rights to a fulsome and complete education and highlights the critical and unique values PHE offers, activating growth in key aspects of a young person's life - physical (move), cognitive (think), affective (feel), and behavioural (act).

-This document has been written with three return-to-school scenarios in mind:
+The initial 2020-2021 Guidelines were downloaded over 80,000 times.
+This updated document builds upon this and has been revised with two return-to-school scenarios in mind: